National

 The forecast

-Realistic outlook for the next 14 days:
+Realistic outlook for the next 14 days, against the GasBuddy $4.48 national-average forecast:

 For state-by-state current averages updated daily, see our gas prices by state overview.
 For the federal gas tax suspension question that came up this week, see our federal gas tax explainer.